15 Verona Italy Map of Things to Do

-Nestled in Northern Italy’s Veneto region, fair Verona is perhaps best known as the setting for Shakespeare’s “Romeo and Juliet.”
+Nestled in Northern Italy’s Veneto region is Verona, Italy.
+Fair Verona is perhaps best known as the setting for Shakespeare’s “Romeo and Juliet.”
 Yet you won’t see Juliet’s House on our list of sights to see in Verona.
 Find out why, plus see all the sights we love most in Verona on the sightseeing map below.

-The following list of sights in Verona contains pictures by Paolo Ferraris (Italian Photographer behind ALOR Italy) personal anecdotes by Brandy Shearer (Author of ALOR Italy) and curated videos to help plan a trip to Verona.
+The following list of sights in Verona features pictures by Paolo Ferraris (Italian Photographer behind ALOR Italy).
+I’ve added my favorite memories and curated videos to help plan a trip to Verona.

 Things to Do in Verona Italy